Solar with battery storage

-A reputable solar and battery supplier, or an independent advisory service such as the Yarra Energy Foundation, can look at your energy bills and help you decide whether a battery makes sense for you, and what size battery is right for your home.
+A reputable solar and battery supplier can look at your energy bills and help you decide whether a battery makes sense for you, and what size battery is right for your home.

 It is usually more cost-effective to install a battery at the same time as you are installing solar, rather than to add one later.
 However, batteries won’t make financial sense for every household right now.
 If you’re not ready for a battery right now but you think you will be soon, talk to your solar retailer to understand what you’ll need to do to add a battery to your system.
 Batteries can be added to any solar system, but some additional components may be needed, even for a ‘battery-ready’ system.

 If you decide a battery is right for you, choose a Clean Energy Council Approved Battery to ensure you can access any available rebates, and your battery meets Australian standards.
 The same considerations for choosing a solar company apply.
 Batteries are typically expected to last around ten years, and this is the length of a typical battery warranty.
 For most batteries, performance is reduced over time, and after ten years can be 60-80% of the original, although some types of batteries can be higher.
 Check the product details for the battery’s ‘end of life’ capacity.